US prepares to evacuate some embassy staff, families from Niger | Law-Order

 US prepares to evacuate some embassy staff, families from Niger

-The United States is set to evacuate some staff and families from its embassy in Niger after military officers seized power, a U.S. official said on Wednesday, even as the mission will remain open and senior leadership will continue working from there.
+The United States is set to evacuate some staff and families from its embassy in Niger after military officers seized power there, a U.S. official said on Wednesday, even as the mission will remain open and senior leadership will continue working from there.

 The official, speaking on the condition of anonymity, said a final decision was still pending but it appeared likely.
 "This is a prudent move in case the security situation deteriorates, and the core embassy staff will remain," the official said.